-A franchisee is a hotel owner who has access to a national reservation system and receives the benefits of the corporation's management expertise, financial backing, national advertising, and group purchasing.
-A franchise member of a reservation system or a member of a referral system gains significant advantages from interhotel property referrals, a system in which one member-property recommends another member-property to a guest, and national advertising.
+The franchisee is a hotel owner who has access to a national reservation system and receives the benefits of the corporation's management expertise, financial backing, national advertising, and group purchasing.
+A franchise member of a reservation system or a member of a referral system gains significant advantages from combined efforts of interhotel property referrals, a system in which one member-property recommends another member-property to a guest, and national advertising.